Last updated on March 20, 2026

 Commander's Sphere | Illustration by Ryan Alexander Lee

 The unfortunate truth about Magic is that how fun a deck is and how much money it costs seem to have a direct relationship, at least to a certain point.
 Sure, you don’t have to win to have fun, but you’re also going to have more fun if your deck can actually do something before you lose.
-If you’re stuck playing your fourth tapped dual land and have a single common creature on the field while your opponents already have their game plan online, you’re probably going to feel like the game is going to end without you participating in it much.
+If you’re stuck playing your fourth tapped dual land and have a single common creature on the field while your opponents already have their game plan online, you feel like the game will end without you participating much.

 Luckily, spending more money on a deck isn’t the only solution to this problem.
-While certain builds might require a baseline amount of money to start being fun, there are plenty of other strategies that can work well on a tighter budget.
+While certain builds might require a baseline amount of money to start casting spells, there are plenty of other strategies that can work well on a tighter budget.
 Knowing which commanders and play styles lend themselves to a lower budget is important for knowing how to build a cheaper deck.

-For this list, you’re going to see several mono-color and 2-color decks.
-While these can sometimes provide less flexibility in deck building, they’ll also save you money on a land base.
-It’s also possible to play multicolor decks on a budget, but it means putting up with some slower mana options.
-A lot of these decks can also be upgraded, so if you really enjoy one and want to keep building it up, this is a good starting place to test it out.
+For this list, you will see several mono-color and 2-color decks.
+While these sometimes mean less flexibility in deck building, they will save you money on lands.
+It’s possible to play multicolor decks on a budget, but it means putting up with some slower mana options.
+There's certainly room to upgrade these decks, so if you think you'll really enjoy one, this is a good starting place.

 What Are Fun Budget Commander Decks in MTG?

 Fun budget Commander decks are decks that won’t cost you too much money but can still pull off fun moves.
-These decks can stand their own in most casual playgroups, so you won’t feel like your lower budget is holding you back from being a part of the game.
+These decks can stand their own in most casual playgroups, so you won’t feel like your lower budget is holding you back in Commander Brackets 3 and under.

-I’m considering a budget deck to be any deck less than $100, including basic lands.
-While this might seem like a lot, it’s only an average of one dollar per card in Commander.
-It’s worth double checking the decklist on a site like MTG Goldfish since prices are always changing.
+I consider a budget deck to be any deck less than $100, including basic lands.
+While this might seem like a lot, it’s only an average of $1 per card in Commander.
+It’s worth double checking the decklist prices since card costs are always changing.

 Honorable Mention: Proxy Any Deck You Want

 Before I get into any specific decks, I think it’s worth remembering that Magic is a game.
-If you’re just playing for fun and not in a sanctioned tournament, remember you can always make proxies for whatever deck you want to play.
-If there are a few expensive cards holding you back from playing a deck you really want, just talk to your playgroup and see if they’re okay with you simply using a stand-in while you save up.
-There are also free programs like Cockatrice and Xmage where you can play Commander for free using any card you want.
+If you play for fun and not in a sanctioned tournament, you can make proxies for whatever deck you want to play.
+If there are a few expensive cards holding you back from playing a deck you really want, use rule 0 to talk with your playgroup and see if they’re OK with proxies.
+There are also programs like Cockatrice and Xmage where you can play Commander for free using any card you want.

 You shouldn’t have to feel excluded from having fun playing Magic just because you can’t drop a few hundred dollars on a deck.
-That said, if you aren’t comfortable using proxies or you want to play somewhere that doesn’t allow them, these decks are a good alternative!
+That said, if you or your group aren’t comfortable using proxies or you want to play somewhere that doesn’t allow them, these decks are a good alternative!

 #9.
 Eriette of the Charmed Apple